grantwinney/hide-comments-everywhere/README.md

 ## I need your help!

-If you notice a commenting system that should be added (blocked), [open an issue](https://github.com/grantwinney/hide-comments-everywhere/issues/new) for that.
-Include the website where you noticed it, or [create a pull request](https://github.com/grantwinney/hide-comments-everywhere/pulls) with the necessary changes to the "[sites.json](https://github.com/grantwinney/hide-comments-everywhere/blob/master/sites/sites.json)" file, and I'll follow-up as time permits.
+If you notice a website or commenting system that should be added to the list (so that it can be blocked), feel free to [open an issue](https://github.com/grantwinney/hide-comments-everywhere/issues/new) for it.
+Include the URL where you noticed it, and any other details you feel would be helpful.

+Better yet, if you know which CSS elements (selectors) need to be blocked, [create a pull request](https://github.com/grantwinney/hide-comments-everywhere/pulls) with the necessary changes to the "[sites.json](https://github.com/grantwinney/hide-comments-everywhere/blob/master/sites/sites.json)" file, and I'll get the change merged in.

 Thanks!